fahmifan/footbal-fans-club/README.md

 ## Unit testing
 ### FavmatchPresenterTest.kt
-- It should show favmatch when getFavmatch notempty
+1. Test 01
 - get favs match from DB and return many favs
 - then get `Events` from network (mocked using json string)
 - then it check if `showLoading` and `setFavmatch` are called

-- It should show no favmatch when getFavs is empty
+2. Test 02
 - get favs from DB and return no favs
 - then it check if `showLoading` and `showNoFavs` are called

 ### SchedulePresenter.kt
 - It should show events when getEvents notempty
   - get `Events` from network (mocked using json string) and return non-empty `Events`
   - then it check if `showLoading` and `showEvents` are called

+## DateTime.kt
+- It assert if the date string passed in is return in formated style

 ## Instrumentation testing
 ### MainActivityTest.kt